PEO Terms of Service

 Information and cooperation

 Information generally.
-You agree to report and pay for all taxable compensation and all compensation that would be reported on a W-2 to Covered Employees through our service within timeframes we mutually establish and in accordance with law, and to provide us all data elements we need to make payroll-related calculations and otherwise perform our Services or comply with law (including updating the data as appropriate).
+You agree to report and pay for all taxable compensation for employment and all compensation that would be reported on a W-2 to Covered Employees through our service within timeframes we mutually establish and in accordance with law, and to provide us all data elements we need to make payroll-related calculations and otherwise perform our Services or comply with law (including updating the data as appropriate).
 You will determine and notify us of each Covered Employee’s entitlement to or exemption from overtime and any other information we need to run their payroll.
-You will identify the workers’ compensation code describing each Covered Employee’s work, which must be a code on a current pricing exhibit; additional codes may be added with our consent and will be priced separately.
+You will identify the workers’ compensation code describing each Covered Employee’s work, which must be a code on a current pricing exhibit to our Agreement; additional codes may be added with our consent and will be priced separately.
 If a Covered Employee has been miscoded we can adjust the fees charged with respect to the Covered Employee both prospectively and retroactively to reflect the proper code (this does not waive any breach of our Agreement caused by such misclassification or require us to accept Covered Employees in codes we did not approve).
 If information you report to us is noncompliant with law (for instance, if you instruct us to pay less than the applicable minimum wage or do not instruct us to include legally-mandated leave accruals) we may, but are not required to, refuse to process payroll or adjust information in accordance with the minimum requirements of law and invoice you accordingly.
 By doing so or not doing so we do not assume your responsibility to comply with law.
-We are not required to extend you credit and if for any reason we release Covered Employee payroll before you have paid us amounts due in connection with it, it will not be considered a loan to you.
+We are not required to extend you credit and if we release Covered Employee payroll before you have paid us amounts due in connection with it, it will not be considered a loan to you.
 You agree to submit new hire documentation within three days of hire (however an employee will not be a Covered Employee until, among other things, we have received their new hire documentation), keep Covered Employee information up to date, and notify us within two days of employee separation using our designated forms (fees may be charged for late reporting).
 We will confirm with you the cycle on which payroll information and payment must be submitted.
 If you report no pay for a Covered Employee active on our system for a pay period a charge will apply.

 Unemployment claims.
 You agree to respond to requests for information and documents from us or third parties we retain to assist with unemployment claims so that responses to unemployment claims and related agency communications can be submitted within the time limits set by law (penalties can be imposed by state agencies for not providing timely, complete, or accurate responses which we will pass through to you if you did not respond timely, completely and accurately, and we may charge fees if benefits are granted against our state unemployment tax account as a result of your not responding timely, completely, or accurately).
 In states where unemployment taxes are reported to our account you agree to cooperate with us to contest claims against our account, including by testifying in hearings, unless we determine they should be not be contested, including after our Agreement terminates.